foss4/dideban/README.md

 # dideban

-simple Attendance system writen in python and django.
+simple Attendance system written in python and django.